This is an update to a post that originally ran in June, 2019.

 There are three areas where it’s especially useful for an IC improve their grasp of context:

 Fluency in your organization’s technical and human systems.
 This includes understanding general system architecture, how things fit together, and what parts of the system are under the most strain at a given time.

 For example, an IC running an incident that is limited to their team’s services needs to know the general architecture, function, and immediate dependencies of the services.

 A NERF running a large, multi-team incident needs a general understanding of the border product architecture.
 The IC, on the other hand, doesn’t need to have a deep technical understanding of the systems involved in an incident, so much as an awareness of how services might fit together.

 The IC should also understand the organization: How roles and teams are defined, how to reach people, and which people and teams need to be involved based on what’s happening.

 Familiarity with their organization’s incident response process.
-It isn’t always necessary to memorize every detail or every line of documentation; an experienced IC can achieve the same goal by developing “muscle memory” of the basic incident lifecycle.
+We don’t expect our ICs to memorize every detail or every line of documentation; an experienced IC can achieve the same goal by developing “muscle memory” of the basic incident lifecycle.
 It certainly helps, however, if an IC keeps the relevant process docs at their fingertips.

 Understanding an organization’s priorities, culture, and way of working.
 A successful incident response focuses on practical solutions that stay within an organization’s usual practices and capabilities.
 The further an IC strays from these core capabilities, the harder it will get to organize and sustain a response.